-- 551.403 Investment adviser registration requirement and exemptions.
+551.403 Investment adviser registration requirement and exemptions.
 (1) REGISTRATION REQUIREMENT.
 It is unlawful for a person to transact business in this state as an investment adviser unless the person is registered under this chapter as an investment adviser or is exempt from registration as an investment adviser under sub.
+(2).

-(2). - (2) EXEMPTIONS FROM REGISTRATION.
+(2) EXEMPTIONS FROM REGISTRATION.
 The following persons are exempt from the registration requirement of sub.
+(1):

+(a) A person whose only clients in this state are:

+1. Federal covered investment advisers, investment advisers registered under this chapter, or broker-dealers registered under this chapter.

+2. Institutional investors, except any institutional investor described in s.
+551.102 (11) (k), (m), or (o).

-(1): - (a) A person whose only clients in this state are: - 1.
-Federal covered investment advisers, investment advisers registered under this chapter, or broker-dealers registered under this chapter. - 2.
-Institutional investors. - 2m.
-Accredited investors as defined in Rule 501 (a) (1), (2), (3), (7) or (8) adopted under the Securities Act of 1933.
+2m.
+Accredited investors as defined in Rule 501 (a) (1) or (3) adopted under the Securities Act of 1933.

-- 3. Bona fide preexisting clients whose principal places of residence are not in this state if the investment adviser is registered or exempt from registration under the securities act of the state in which the clients maintain principal places of residence. - 4.
-Any other client exempted by rule adopted or order issued under this chapter. - (b) A person without a place of business in this state if the person has had, during the preceding 12 months, not more than 5 clients that are resident in this state in addition to those specified under par. (a). - (c) Any other person exempted by rule adopted or order issued under this chapter. - (3) LIMITS ON EMPLOYMENT OR ASSOCIATION.
-It is unlawful for an investment adviser, directly or indirectly, to employ or associate with an individual to engage in an activity related to investment advice in this state if the registration of the individual is denied or suspended or revoked or the individual is barred from employment or association with an investment adviser, federal covered investment adviser, or broker-dealer by an order under this chapter, the Securities and Exchange Commission, or a self-regulatory organization, unless the investment adviser did not know, and in the exercise of reasonable care could not have known, of the denial, suspension, revocation, or bar.
-Upon request from the investment adviser and for good cause, the administrator, by order, may waive, in whole or in part, the application of the prohibitions of this subsection to the investment adviser. - (4) INVESTMENT ADVISER REPRESENTATIVE REGISTRATION REQUIRED.
+3. Bona fide preexisting clients whose principal places of residence are not in this state if the investment adviser is registered or exempt from registration under the securities act of the state in which the clients maintain principal places of residence.

+4. Any other client exempted by rule adopted or order issued under this chapter.

+(b) A person without a place of business in this state if the person has had, during the preceding 12 months, not more than 5 clients that are resident in this state in addition to those specified under par. (a).

+(c) Any other person exempted by rule adopted or order issued under this chapter.

+(3) LIMITS ON EMPLOYMENT OR ASSOCIATION.
+It is unlawful for an investment adviser, directly or indirectly, to employ or associate with an individual to engage in an activity related to investment advice in this state if the registration of the individual is denied or suspended or revoked or the individual is barred from employment or association with an investment adviser, federal covered investment adviser, or broker-dealer by an order under this chapter, the Securities and Exchange Commission, or a selfregulatory organization, unless the investment adviser did not know, and in the exercise of reasonable care could not have known, of the denial, suspension, revocation, or bar.
+Upon request from the investment adviser and for good cause, the administrator, by order, may waive, in whole or in part, the application of the prohibitions of this subsection to the investment adviser.

+(4) INVESTMENT ADVISER REPRESENTATIVE REGISTRATION REQUIRED.
 It is unlawful for an investment adviser to employ or associate with an individual required to be registered under this chapter as an investment adviser representative who transacts business in this state on behalf of the investment adviser unless the individual is registered under s.
 551.404 (1) or is exempt from registration under s.
 551.404 (2).

-Violators of subs.
-(1) and (3) are subject to strict liability.
-What constitutes transacting business as an investment advisor in violation of sub.
-(3) is discussed.
+Violators of s.
+551.31 (1) and (3) are subject to strict liability.
+What constitutes transacting business as an investment advisor in violation of s.
+551.31 (3) is discussed.
 Garretto v.
 Elite Advisory Services, Inc., 793 F. Supp.
 796 (1992).

 NOTE: The above annotation refers to ch.
-551, 2005 stats., repealed by 2007 Wis.
+551 as it existed prior to its repeal and recreation by 2007 Wis.
 Act 196.